Chalarangelo/furl/docs/pages/design/a_typography.md

 ### Type Scale

-Furl uses a 11-step typographic scale with handcrafted defaults that work for any type of content.
+**furl** uses a 11-step typographic scale with handcrafted defaults that work for any type of content.

 <table class='fixed-table'>
   <caption>Type scale variables</caption>